The Globe and Mail leads Digital Publishing Awards with 12 honours

 The Globe and Mail was the leading publication at the 2017 Digital Publishing Awards, winning a total of 12 awards – eight Gold and four Silver.

-The Globe’s story on Alberta’s Crichton Farm won Gold in two categories: Best Feature Article: Short and Best Social Storytelling.
+The Globe’s Jana G. Pruden and Shannon Busta won Gold in two categories – Best Feature Article: Short and Best Social Storytelling – for a story on Alberta’s Crichton Farm.

 “The calibre of execution has become a consistent distinguishing feature in our daily operation and many of the highlights recognized by the judges are simply world class; brave, artistic, experimental.
 Just what our audience deserves,” Globe and Mail editor-in-chief David Walmsley said.